 Following an approach that distinguishes each of its activities,

-The three-day public event will see Alterazioni Video rethink and question the circus format in a site-specific live installation featuring performers from all over the world, offering all passers-by an insight into the ageless tradition of Russian hospitality.
+The three-day public event sees Alterazioni Video rethink and question the circus format in a site-specific live installation featuring performers from all over the world, offering all passers-by an insight into the ageless tradition of Russian hospitality.

-Departing from their exploration of a skillful and banal fandango, Alterazioni Video adopt the internet community’s hive mind production mode, immersing into its chaos and focusing on spontaneously generated stunts, on the one hand, and the endurance and theatricality of circus performances on the other.
-The artistic collective will create a circus of abundance resonating with contemporary performance art through an ongoing dialogue with new, unpredictable and unstable formats not easily framed into the more formal art categories.
+Departing from their exploration of a skillful and banal fandango, Alterazioni Video adopt the internet community’s hive mind production mode, immersing into its chaos and focusing on spontaneously generated stunts, on the one hand, and the endurance and theatricality of circus performances, on the other.
+The artistic collective creates a circus of abundance resonating with contemporary performance art through an ongoing dialogue with new, unpredictable and unstable formats not easily framed into the more formal art categories.

-Geeks, Guinness world record breakers, dancers, depressed comedians, gym teachers, believers, yoga masters and gifted mathematicians will entertain an audience of tourists, honeymooners, lost kids, Venetian workers and, hopefully, some Biennale guests.
+Geeks, Guinness world record breakers, dancers, depressed comedians, gym teachers, believers, yoga masters and gifted mathematicians all entertain the audience of tourists, honeymooners, lost kids, Venetian workers and, hopefully, some Biennale guests.

-The painter, curator and Instagram star Francesco Bonami will carry out an act of endurance, while painting portraits of tourists, guests and performers during the entire event.
+The painter, curator and Instagram star Francesco Bonami carries out an act of endurance, while painting portraits of tourists, guests and performers during the entire event.
 Alterazioni Video also intend to set a number of new world records.

-On the third and final day, The New Circus Event will culminate in a Dionysian celebration with improvised dancers, generous barmen and sound-altering DJs.
+On the third and final day, The New Circus Event culminates in a Dionysian celebration with improvised dancers, generous barmen and sound-altering DJs.
 Join the circus!